Background pattern

 • if you have liver problems.

-• if you drink large amounts of alcohol, either regularly or occasionally (see section "Segluromet with alcohol").
+• if you drink large amounts of alcohol, either regularly or from time to time (see section "Segluromet with alcohol").

-Do not take Segluromet if you are affected by any of the above situations.
-If you are unsure, consult your doctor before taking Segluromet.
+Do not take Segluromet if you are affected by any of the above conditions.
+If you are not sure, consult your doctor before taking Segluromet.

 Warnings and precautions